fastrgv/RufasCube/README.md

 * seven.bat

 --------------------------------------------------------------
 Mac users note that this game may be initiated in two ways also.
-First, by opening a terminal, navigating to the install-directory, and typing "seven_osx" or "cube_osx" on the command line.
+First, by opening a terminal, navigating to the install-directory, and typing:

+* "seven_osx"
+or
+* "cube_osx"

+on the command line.
 Second by navigating to the installation directory in Finder and clicking the "seven.app" or "cube.app" icons named "RufasSeven" or "RufasCube".
 Note also that a 2-finger-swipe simulates the mouse wheel on a MacBook.

 --------------------------------------------------------------